POST /v1/scan

 ```

-This means a one-page PDF with four unique embedded images bills 18 SCU: 2 for the page plus 16 for the images.
+This means a one-page focused PDF with four unique embedded images bills 18 SCU: 2 for the page plus 16 for the images.
+The same PDF with `focus=all` bills 42 SCU: 2 for the page plus 40 for the images.
 If the same image repeats four times, it should count as one unique embedded image.

 ## Modality And AI Context